canonical/vanilla-framework/templates/docs/patterns/navigation.md

 - Override the value of the `$theme-default-nav` in `_settings_themes.scss` to `dark`
 - Add a state class to the `p-navigation` class: `is-dark` when the default navigation is light, or `is-light` when the default has been changed to dark

-You can also manually override the background color of the navigation using the variable `$color-navigation-background`.
-If the lightness of the background is above 70%, the text colour will switch to dark to improve readability.

 You can change the breakpoint at which the menu changes to a small screen menu by adjusting the `$breakpoint-navigation-threshold` in `_settings_breakpoints.scss`.